 The city of Valence in central France may not be as popular with the tourists as the Spanish one, but it is certainly one that attracts a lot of attention by French locals.

-On the edge of Provence, in the Drôme department of Auvergne-Rhône-Alps, if you like forests and mountains nearby, you will enjoy Valence.
+It is located on the edge of Provence in the Drôme department of Auvergne-Rhône-Alps.
+If you like forests and mountains nearby, you will enjoy Valence.

 With the Alps, Mount Ventoux, and Gorges de l’Ardèche all within a couple of hours, there is plenty of hiking, skiing, and nature sports available.
 In addition, by itself, it is a quaint city with lots to offer for visitors.